-4. To set the Bandwidth field on the AT-GS950/48PS switch, enter a number in the range from 1 to 15625.
+To set the Bandwidth field, enter a number in the range of 1 to 15625.
+You can select the All row to set all of the ports to the same setting.

-See "Ingress Rate Limiting" on page 143 for calculating the bandwidth limit set by the Bandwidth field.
+See "Egress Rate Limiting" on page 151 for calculating the bandwidth limit set by the Bandwidth field.